kekyo/Epoxy/README.md

 // We can handle any UI elements in the UI thread (include binding operation.) this.Log = $"Read={read}";
 ```

+#### Note on running in a UWP environment

+In the current implementation, if you use the `UIThread` class,
+in the constructor of a `ViewModel` while building a `View` and like,
+inside a UWP environment such as UWP native, Xamarin Forms/Uno, or a UWP-derived runtime such as WinUI,
+you may not get the correct results.

+UWP has a different UI thread assigned to each window that holds a view,
+and if you use it while constructing an instance,
+it will not be able to determine the view correctly.

 ### ChildrenBinder